VildeBruhn/vildebruhn.github.io/day2/multivar_URW.md

 [1] NA

 attr(,"class")
-[1] "paleoTSfit"
+[1] "evoTSmvFit"
 ```

 The returned parameters include the ancestral trait values for the two traits and the evolutionary rate matrix __R__.
 The diagonal in the __R__ matrix contains the step size (rate of evolution) parameters.
-The second trait (ribs) has about twice the rate of evolution as the first parameter (diameter).
+The second trait (ribs) has more than three times the rate of evolution as the first parameter (diameter).
 The off-diagonal elements are zero as this model is not estimating the covariance of the evolutionary changes in the two traits.

 Next, we fit a model that allows the off-diagonal elements in the R matrix to be different from zero.
 We do this by setting `R = "symmetric"`.
 We are still keeping the rate of change fixed through time.